 Track (or "layer") files can be imported into many navigation programs.
 They display as transparent overlays on top of your existing charts and they can be turned on or off with just a few mouse clicks.
 They do not affect your underlying charts at all.
 Many cruisers like to lay a track of where they've gone -- It provides them with a record and it can be very useful if they happen to go back there.
 It's often much easier to leave a well protected anchorage than it is to enter one, and using a pre-existing track can help.
 We once had to guide friends through a gap in the reef in Fiji (at night) and having our track made it much easier.

 Perhaps more importantly, track files are very useful to other cruisers, especially those new to an area.
 Our charts are usually pretty accurate, especially near population centers, but out in the back of beyond our charts often have inaccuracies.
 All of Tonga was out by about 1/4 mile, and places like the Philippines can be out by more than 2 miles!
 This can be very disconcerting when you first arrive in a new area.
-We have been publishing track files for a few years now, and cruisers we talk to really appreciate them.
+We have been publishing track files for several years now, and cruisers we talk to really appreciate them.
 When we were in Madagascar the wind switched 180° one night, putting us on a dangerous lee shore, but we had a friend's track file (and apparently the same thing had happened to them) so we were able to follow their track to a safe anchorage.

 We were recently asked to become a repository for cruiser's track files, for both OpenCPN and MaxSea (and possibly others if there's enough demand).
 This page is a first cut at that.
 Cruisers who wish to participate, please email your tracks to us as attachments to our HackingFamily acct.
 OpenCPN track files are basically XML (text) files and can get pretty big, so we've zipped them here with the excellent free 7‑Zip utility to make them easier to download.
 Windows can unzip the files by itself.
 Areas are listed from East to West.
 The Maps links take you to our Cruising Information page for that area (which are in varying states of completeness).